 - Associate Professor

-Stacey Vanderhurst is an associate professor of Women, Gender, and Sexuality Studies at the University of Kansas, with courtesy appointments in the Departments of Anthropology, African and African American Studies, and Global and International Studies.
+Dr. Vanderhurst is an associate professor of Women, Gender, and Sexuality Studies at the University of Kansas, with courtesy appointments in the Departments of Anthropology, African and African American Studies, and Global and International Studies.
 She earned a PhD in cultural anthropology from Brown University in 2014 and then served as the Jerome Hall Postdoctoral Fellow with the Center for Law, Culture, and Society in the Michael Maurer School of Law at Indiana University.
 Her research explores the fraught intersections between public outrage and public policy in Nigeria, where she has conducted fieldwork since 2008.
-Her first book — Unmaking Migrants: Nigeria's Campaign to End Human Trafficking— was published in the Police/Worlds series at Cornell University Press in 2022.
-Her next project will investigate feminist social media activism against state violence from #BringBackOurGirls to #EndSARS.
-A Fulbright fellowship to pursue this project was declined due to the global pandemic.
-Her previous research was funded by the National Science Foundation, the Social Science Research Council, the Wenner-Gren Foundation for Anthropological Research, the American Council of Learned Societies, and the West Africa Research Association.
+That work has been funded by the Fulbright Program, National Science Foundation, the Social Science Research Council, the Wenner-Gren Foundation, the American Council of Learned Societies, and the West Africa Research Association.

 Dr. Vanderhurst specializes in teaching qualitative research methods for the WGSS Department.
 She has developed and maintained the first undergraduate research requirement for WGSS majors and minors, helping students harness their own interests and goals into meaningful independent research and senior capstone projects.
-She also regularly teaches the graduate version of this course for WGSS doctoral and certificate students, with an emphasis on feminist epistemology and its applications in feminist research ethics and methods.
+She also regularly teaches the graduate-level research methods class for the WGSS department, designed for doctoral and graduate certificate students in WGSS, with an emphasis on feminist epistemology and its applications in feminist research ethics and methods.
 Other previously taught courses address topics in international migration, global feminisms, and introduction to WGSS.

 Selected Publications —